Interactive MCP Apps: Building Two-Way UIs with useAppState (July 2026)

 const [state, setState] = useAppState({ confirmed: false });

 The difference is that setState sends the new state to the host, not just a local re-render.
-This state is durable across iframe reloads and readable by the model.
+This state can survive resource re-renders within the same host-scoped resource instance, and the model can read the synced context on a later turn.

 A Practical Example: Approval Flow

-The most common interactive pattern in the Connectors Directory and the ChatGPT App Store is an approval flow.
+One common interactive pattern in Claude Connectors and ChatGPT Apps is an approval flow.
 The model shows a review card.
 The user confirms or rejects.
 The model acts on the decision.

 Here is a simple approval component.
 It shows a proposal and two buttons.
 The model knows which button the user pressed.